 Serious case reviews are carried out when a child or young person dies or is seriously injured, and abuse or neglect are known or suspected to be factors in the death.
 They are carried out so that improvements can be identified and action taken so that agencies work with each other more effectively to keep children, young people and their families safe.

 When each review is completed a report or summary report is published.
 This includes an outline of what happened, without identifying the child or their family, what went well and what needs to change to make sure that in future other children and young people can be better protected.

-Reports are published on the website for a period of one year from the date of publication.
+Serious Case Review Reports are published on the website for a period of one year from the date of publication.